is a 2011 First-Person Shooter

 - The Adventure Continues: The ending implies that the operative takes up the mantle of the Network, and continues the fight against the Target.

 - Ancient Conspiracy: The Target appear to be an Illuminati-style secret organization.
 Word of God is that their advanced technology and alien design aesthetic is because of their unlimited wealth and resources, rather than any extraterrestrial origin.

-- As Long As There Is One Man: This seems to be the sentiment behind the cryptic "You are the Network and the Network is you" ending.
+- As Long as There Is One Man: This seems to be the sentiment behind the cryptic "You are the Network and the Network is you" ending.

 - Comic Book Fantasy Casting: Online concept art for the player character shows him to be based on Chris Pine, best known as the new Captain Kirk.
-At no point in the actual game is the player character ever seen; they might as well be an AGFNCAAP if not for the concept art.

 - Eleventh Hour Superpower: In the last few levels, your radar ability is upgraded to release an energy pulse that causes all Target enemies in the area to immediately self-destruct.
 The drawback is that it uses up your entire special ability bar.

 - Excuse Plot: Like Black, the plot is largely divorced from the actual gameplay.
 It's also incredibly vague.

 - Implacable Woman: The Nemesis is essentially invincible; you can't hurt her with your weapons, and during your first boss fight against her she survives a direct hit from an air-to-surface missile.